sylikc/jpegview/readme.txt

 - PNGs with transparency (alpha channel) are now rendered correctly.
 Other formats supporting alpha channel are rendered correctly when GDI+ can render them correctly - I have not tested this.
 - The 'R' key for rotating lossless works again
-New features:
+- Navigation panel was not visible on some graphic cards if mouse was not over it New features:
 - About dialog
 - Tooltips for navigation panel buttons
 - Support for multiple CPU cores.
 To set the number of cores to use to a specific value, set the CPUCoresUsed key to a specific value in the INI file.
 Default is to use all cores (max 4) of the CPU.
+- New INI file setting to force user interface language (default is to use operating system language if supported by JPEGView)
+- New INI file setting forcing to write to config data and parameter DB to EXE path (used when installed on USB stick)

 [1.0.15]